10 keys to following the Paleo Diet

 The Paleo premise rests on the idea that fruits and vegetables are healthier sources of fiber than grains like rice, quinoa, and barley.
 What’s more, Paleo argues that grains may contribute to inflammation and that they are nutrient-poor compared to other fiber sources like produce.

 No doubt, fiber is crucial to any healthy diet.
-Fruits and veggies can deliver good amounts of fiber, but whole grain foods are comparable in that department.
+Fruits and veggies can deliver good amounts of fiber, but whole grain foods are comparable.
 What’s more, research indicates that whole grains are anti-inflammatory and nutrient-rich, and can help keep your digestive system running well, reduce cholesterol levels, aid in weight loss, and keep you feeling fuller, longer.

 You’ll nosh on nuts and seeds

-Heart-healthy nuts like cashews, almonds, and seeds are a go for anyone on the Paleo Diet.
+Heart-healthy nuts like cashews, almonds, and seeds are encouraged for anyone on the Paleo Diet.
 Peanuts, members of the legume family, however, are off-limits.

 Although nuts and seeds are rich in healthy fats, fiber, and protein, they’re also calorie-dense, so it’s important not to overdo it.
-A good guideline is to aim to eat 4 to 6 servings, of 1.5-ounces each, of your favorite unsalted nuts or seeds per week.
+A good guideline is to aim to eat four to six servings, of 1.5-ounces each, of your favorite unsalted nuts or seeds per week.

 Try sprinkling crushed walnuts into your lunchtime salad, or, when afternoon hunger strikes, pair a handful of almonds with an apple.
 Opt for raw and unsalted snacks as much as possible, like walnuts, pine nuts, sesame seeds, and macadamia nuts.